The moduli of representations of degree 2: Appendix: Discriminants

 \section{Appendix: Discriminants}

 In this section we deal with the discriminant locus of the representation variety of degree $2$.
 The discriminant locus is exactly the subset consisting of representations which are not absolutely irreducible.
-We describe the discriminant locus explicitly ({\it cf.} \cite{kj-Saito93} or \cite{kj-Saito96}).
+We describe the absolutely irreducible representation part of the representation variety of degree $2$ explicitly ({\it cf.} \cite{kj-Saito93} or \cite{kj-Saito96}).

 \begin{definition}[\cite{kj-Saito93}, \cite{kj-Saito96}]\rm Let $R$ be a commutative ring.
 For $A, B \in \mat{2}{R}$ we define the {\it discriminant} $\Delta(A, B)$ by

 From the definition we see that $\Delta(A, B) = \Delta(B, A)$.
 If $A, B \in {\rm GL}_2(R)$, then $\Delta(A, B) = \det(A) \det(B) {\rm tr}(ABA^{-1}B^{-1} - I_2)$. \end{definition}